Cisco to buy IoT security, management firm Sentryo

-Looking to expand its IoT security and management offerings Cisco plans to acquire Sentryo, a company based in France that offers anomaly detection and real-time threat detection for Industrial Internet of Things (IIoT) networks.
+Looking to expand its Internet of Things (IoT) security and management offerings Cisco plans to acquire Sentryo, a company based in France that offers anomaly detection and real-time threat detection for Industrial Internet of Things (IIoT) networks.

-Founded in 2014 Sentryo products include ICS CyberVision – an asset inventory, network monitoring and threat intelligence platform – and CyberVision network edge sensors, which analyze network flows.
+Founded in 2014 Sentryo products include ICS CyberVision - an asset inventory, network monitoring and threat intelligence platform - and CyberVision network edge sensors, which analyse network flows.

 “We have incorporated Sentryo’s edge sensor and our industrial networking hardware with Cisco’s IOx application framework," wrote Rob Salvagno, Cisco vice president of Corporate Development and Cisco Investments in a blog about the proposed buy.

 “We believe that connectivity is foundational to IoT projects and by unleashing the power of the network we can dramatically improve operational efficiencies and uncover new business opportunities.
-With the addition of Sentryo, Cisco can offer control systems engineers deeper visibility into assets to optimize, detect anomalies and secure their networks.”
+With the addition of Sentryo, Cisco can offer control systems engineers deeper visibility into assets to optimise, detect anomalies and secure their networks."

 Gartner wrote of Sentryo’s system: “ICS CyberVision product provides visibility into its customers'' OT networks in way all OT users will understand, not just technical IT staff.
-With the increased focus of both hackers and regulators on industrial control systems, it is vital to have the right visibility of an organization’s OT.
-Many OT networks not only are geographically dispersed, but also are complex and consist of hundreds of thousands of components.”
+With the increased focus of both hackers and regulators on industrial control systems, it is vital to have the right visibility of an organisation’s OT.

+"Many OT networks not only are geographically dispersed, but also are complex and consist of hundreds of thousands of components."

-Sentryo's ICS CyberVision lets enterprises ensure continuity, resilience and safety of their industrial operations while preventing possible cyberattacks, said Nandini Natarajan , industry analyst at Frost & Sullivan.
+Sentryo's ICS CyberVision lets enterprises ensure continuity, resilience and safety of their industrial operations while preventing possible cyberattacks, said Nandini Natarajan, industry analyst at Frost & Sullivan.
 "It automatically profiles assets and communication flows using a unique 'universal OT language' in the form of tags, which describe in plain text what each asset is doing.

-ICS CyberVision gives anyone immediate insights into an asset's role and behaviors; it offers many different analytic views leveraging artificial intelligence algorithms to let users deep-dive into the vast amount of data a typical industrial control system can generate.
+ICS CyberVision gives anyone immediate insights into an asset's role and behaviours; it offers many different analytic views leveraging artificial intelligence algorithms to let users deep-dive into the vast amount of data a typical industrial control system can generate.
 Sentryo makes it easy to see important or relevant information."

 In addition, Sentryo's platform uses deep packet inspection (DPI) to extract information from communications among industrial assets, Natarajan said.

 This DPI engine is deployed through an edge-computing architecture that can run either on Sentryo sensor appliances or on network equipment that is already installed.

 Thus, Sentryo can embed visibility and cybersecurity features in the industrial network rather than deploying an out-of-band monitoring network, Natarajan said.

 Sentryo’s technology will broaden Cisco’s overarching IoT plan.
 In January it launched a family of switches, software, developer tools and blueprints to meld IoT and industrial networking with intent-based networking (IBN) and classic IT security, monitoring and application-development support.